skellat/new-blog-post-tweety/disclaimer.md

 permalink: /disclaimer/
 ---

 The maintainer of this blog is Stephen Michael Kellat.
-A disclaimer previously made elsewhere states in pertinent part:
+A disclaimer previously made elsewhere has been updated to state:

+>*All views expressed herein are solely my own.*
+>
->*All views expressed herein are solely my own.
-I do not speak officially on behalf of any governmental or academic institution through this site.
-I do not speak officially on behalf of any software project through this site.
-Reader discretion is encouraged.*
+>*I do not speak officially on behalf of any governmental or academic institution through this site.
+I do not speak officially on behalf of any software project through this site.*
+>
+>*Reader discretion is encouraged.*